ohsophie/lego_threeJS/README.md

 Delete bricks by clicking a "cross" button.

 ## Contact information
-This project is created as part of the course "computer graphics basics" in KPI TUKE.
-Contact author at sofiaodiyak@gmail.com
+This project is created as part of the course "Computer graphics basics" in KPI TUKE.
+You can contact author at sofiaodiyak@gmail.com

 2021